NethServer/docs/administrator-manual/en/firewall.rst

 .. index:: zone

-* *Zone*: representing networks of hosts, they must be expressed in CIDR notation.
+* Zone: representing networks of hosts, they must be expressed in CIDR notation.
 Their usage is for defining a part of a network with different firewall rules from those of the nominal interface.
 They are used for very specific needs.

 .. note:: By default, all hosts belonging to a zone are not allowed to do any type of traffic.
 It's necessary to create all the rules on the firewall in order to obtain the desired behavior.